 D FOR DIGITAL, DIGITAL, DIGITAL

 This one goes without saying.
 More than just a mobile app, a responsive website and a virtual bank card, true digitalization requires a complete change of mentality, leaving the branch-visiting, savings book days of the past, well in the past.
 Digital needs to be a fundamental part of back office, front office, the core banking proposition and a commitment to offering the most user-friendly banking experience.

 To engage users, you need to be more engaging, and this means creating strong content and adding value.
 Offering content and services which reach the user at the right time, in the right way takes dedication and knowledge.
 Invest in content strategy, analytics, and go mobile above all, so you are where you need to be, when you need to be there.
 A bank that treats its customers as individuals, offering personalized services and solutions, is a bank for life.

 f FOR financial inclusion

-The future is without doubt, one of banking for all.
+Trends in Fintech for 2018, and indeed the future, are without doubt, about banking for all.
 Whether SMEs, freelancers, women or the unbanked, mobile banking and changes in regulation will mean the needs of those for whom banking had failed to meet requirements, or was simply unattainable.
 Mobile banking app use reached an all-time high of 61% in 2017 (according to Mobile Ecosystem Forum’s Mobile Money Report) and in many cultures, this is the step into financial education and literacy that they had been in such desperate need of for so long.